ecmascriptguru/trello.butler/motherboard/readme.md

 ```
 when a card is added to list "Projects" by anyone,
-create a new board named "{cardname}" in team "Jing Dong",
+create a new board named "{cardname}" in team "LeanRank",
 and create a new list named "Done" on board "{cardname}" at the top,
 and create a new list named "Ready for Project Review" on board "{cardname}" at the top,
 and create a new list named "Ready for Department Review" on board "{cardname}" at the top,